IB - International Business

 Overview of international business including strategy and organizational behavior.
 Equips students to manage effectively in an increasingly diverse global marketplace.
 Covers international strategy formulation, cross-border alliances, control and coordination systems in multinational organizations, social responsibility and ethics, culture and communication in global management, international negotiations, and management of global human resources.
 Course includes diversity content.
-Prerequisites: MGMT 360, IB 333, advanced standing, junior standing.
+Prerequisite: IB 333.

 IB 601.
 International Marketing (3).

 Cross-listed as MKT 601.
 Problems and procedures of marketing in foreign countries.
 Includes the effects of foreign cultures and marketing systems on the design of marketing programs.
 Course includes diversity content.
 Prerequisite: MKT 300 with a minimum grade of C+ (2.300), junior standing, advanced standing.